-The residents of the Cité internationale form an engaged community.
-By their own initiatives and collaborative, civic and individual projects that they carry out in the houses they are bringing to life the values of the founders of the Cité internationale.
-Thanks to the mixing of nationalities and disciplines, the students make numerous meetings, exchanges and creations.
-These disciplinary and cultural crossroads are extremely rich and make the Cité internationale a laboratory of ideas.
+The residents of Cité internationale form a committed community.
+By their own initiatives and the collaborative, civic and solidarity-based projects they carry out in their houses, they bring to life the values of the Cité internationale’s founders on a daily basis.
+Thanks to the mix of nationalities and disciplines, students multiply encounters, exchanges and creations.

 The Cité internationale has an exceptional architectural heritage that is emblematic of the 20th and 21st centuries with 43 houses constructed since 1925.
 Regionalist, classic, modern or durable, these houses , constructed by renowned architects, offer a diversity of styles that is unique to Paris.
 From Foujita to Jacobsen and even Perriand, numerous masterpieces have been also created by painters, sculptors, famous designers…